 An omnivorous colleague and I recently had a good-natured spat about cake.
 She insisted that non-vegan cake (or “real” cake, as she called it) was superior to the vegan version.
 Naturally, I challenged her to a cupcake battle.

-Without telling them which was which, we had everyone in our department sample her non-vegan chocolate cupcakes and my vegan ones.
+Without telling them which was which, we had everyone in our office sample her non-vegan chocolate cupcakes and my vegan ones.
 In the end, only half could tell them apart.
 People kept asking me, “No butter?
 No eggs?
 What did you put in them?”

-Bananas work as a binder in baked goods and add a dose of potassium.
+Bananas work as a binder, making them a great vegan egg substitute for baked goods.
+And—as a bonus—bananas add a dose of potassium too.
 They’re sweet, so you might want to use less sugar than the recipe calls for (or, if you’re me, forgo the extra tablespoon!).
-It might add some banana flavor to whatever you’re cooking, but with many baked goods, that just compounds the yum factor.
+Using this substitute might add some banana flavor to whatever you’re cooking, but with many baked goods, that just compounds the yum factor.